buraglio/resume/Nick-Buraglio-Resume.md

 ### Experience

-#### Principle Network and Security Architect, ForwardingPlane, LLC 1998 - Present

-- Provide consultation, design, and strategic input for data center and service provider networks.

-- Specialties include FTTx, Metro networks, community fiber projects, BGP, DNS, security, network analytics including flow data, IDS, capacity planning, IPv6 planning and integration.

-- Freelance technical writing and speculation / insight on security and networking industry.

-#### Network Engineer, Planning and Architecture Group, Energy Sciences Network (ESnet) 2013 - Present
+#### Network Engineer, Planning and Architecture Group, Energy Sciences Network (ESnet) - 2013 - Present

 - Member of a distributed team responsible for all aspects of an international high performance network connecting all US Department of